 The payment will be per business/sole trader and we will not make a separate payment for each hereditament.

 Following the initial assessment of all applications it was decided that all eligible businesses would be awarded a £5,000 grant to ensure that we were supporting as many local businesses as possible.
 A final review took place after the closing date and the decision was made to distribute the remaining funding evenly between the eligible businesses already identified, awarding each business an additional £3320.90.

 To apply for this discretionary fund you must first meet the criteria set out in section 2 of the policy, to view this policy please click the link below.
 If you do not fit these criteria then your application will be rejected.

 The initial application process ran from 9am on Thursday 28th May 2020 to 5pm on Wednesday 3rd June 2020.
-Applications will reopen for a final time from Friday 26 June at 9am to Thursday 9 July at 4pm.
+Applications were open for a second time from Friday 26 June at 9am to Thursday 9 July at 4pm.